 No impact.
 The proposed project would design, construct, and maintain driveways in accordance with applicable standards associated with vehicular access allowing for adequate emergency access and evacuation.
-Development of Parcels 1 and 2 per the RR-5 zoning designation, would not include any actions that physically interfere with emergency response or emergency evacuation plans.
-Development of Parcels 1 and 2 would add trips to Bryden Way/Bethridge Road and Dunstone Drive; however, not to the extent that operation of roadways and intersections would be adversely affected.
+Development of Parcels 1 through 4 per the RR-5 zoning designation, would not include any actions that physically interfere with emergency response or emergency evacuation plans.
+Development of Parcels 1 through 4 would add trips to Nimshew Road; however, not to the extent that operation of roadways and intersections would be adversely affected.
 If future construction activities require work to be performed in the roadway, appropriate traffic control plans would be prepared in conjunction with a Butte County Encroachment Permit.
 No impact would occur under this threshold.